craftercms/docs/source/developers/asset-processing.rst

 .. rubric:: Footnotes

 .. [#] You need to have image ImageMagick installed in the machine, with the ``convert`` command in the path.
 For more information on ImageMagick options, please see https://imagemagick.org/script/command-line-options.php
-.. [#] The Tinify API key must be specified in the ``studio-config-overrides.yaml``
+.. [#] The Tinify API key must be specified in the ``studio-config-overrides.yaml`` file (found in your Authoring installation, under ``shared/classes/crafter/studio/extension``).
+Add the line below and remember to replace ``<your Tinify API key>`` with the actual value of your Tinify API key:
-       (``studio.configuration.asset.processing.tinify.apiKey``).
+       ``studio.configuration.asset.processing.tinify.apiKey:<your Tinify API key>``.
 For more information on Tinify, please see https://tinypng.com/developers/reference/java